-- Rating Process, including the independence of the rating process, - Methodology Development and Validation, - Governance, including the effectiveness of the Board, and

-- Internal Controls, including segregation of duties and the effectiveness of internal control functions, IT Process and Systems and Information Security including cybersecurity.
+- Rating Process, including the independence of the rating process, - Methodology Development and Validation, - Governance, including the effectiveness of the Board, and - Internal Controls, including segregation of duties and the effectiveness of internal control functions, IT Process and Systems and Information Security including cybersecurity.

-ESMA will continue to monitor, identify and address new risks posed by industry and capital markets developments.
+ESMA will continue to monitor, identify and address new risks posed by industry and capital markets developments, such as those stemming from the COVID-19 crisis.
 As a result of its day-to-day supervision and specific investigations, including on-site inspections, ESMA will request CRAs to adopt remedial actions, where areas of concern have been identified.

-ESMA will assess registration applications under the CRA Regulation and conduct perimeter monitoring activities.
+ESMA will assess registration applications under the CRA Regulation and conducting perimeter monitoring activities.